opengisch/QField/docs/hu/_sources/project-management/vector-layers.txt

      :width: 500px
      :alt: Identify and readonly configuration

-     Configuration of layers that will not be identifiable and/or not be modifiable.
+     Configuration of layers that will not be identifiable, not modifiable and/or not searchable.

 Forms and Fields
 ================